mrdiaz22/hello-world/README.md

 Hello There!

-I'm a self-taught programmer, cybersecurity student.
+>I'm a self-taught programmer, cybersecurity student.
-This year I've learned about Python, Linux Sec, Microsoft Sec, Network Sec, Ethical Hacking, Networking, and other skils.
+>This year I've learned about:
+  >Pytho
+  >Linux Sec
+  >Microsoft Sec
+  >Network Security
+  >Ethical Hacking
+  >Networking, and other skills.

-Currently enrolled in freecodecamp.org learning about HTML and CSS.
+>Currently enrolled in freecodecamp.org learning about HTML and CSS.
-I'm passionate about learning and practice everyday.
+>I'm passionate about learning and practice everyday.